grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud/).

-With Team Sync you can map your generic OAuth2 groups to teams in Grafana so that the users are automatically added to the correct teams.
+By using Team Sync, you can link your OAuth2 groups to teams within Grafana.
+This will automatically assign users to the appropriate teams.

 Generic OAuth2 groups can be referenced by group ID, such as `8bab1c86-8fba-33e5-2089-1d1c80ec267d` or `myteam`.
-Refer to [configuration options]({{< relref "#configuration-options" >}}) for information on how to configure OAuth2 groups with Grafana using the `groups_attribute_path` configuration option.
+For information on configuring OAuth2 groups with Grafana using the `groups_attribute_path` configuration option, refer to [configuration options]({{< relref "#configuration-options" >}}).

 To learn more about Team Sync, refer to [Configure team sync]({{< relref "../../configure-team-sync" >}}).